gabrielbdsantos/klingo/README.md

 The core concept is simple:

-  1. Parameterization based on array manipulation via [Numpy][numpy].
+  1. Parameterization based on array manipulation via [numpy][numpy].
   2. Geometry generation via [numpy-stl][stl].

 Klingo adopts the concept of _sections_ to define the blade geometry.
 Each